Server cluster hardware load balancer configuration

 The server cluster/hardware load balancer configuration is similar to the server cluster/external Web server configuration.
 However, in place of an external Web server, a hardware load balancer is used to balance client HTTP sessions across nodes.
 This configuration ensures the even distribution of client connections among nodes based on server load and availability.

-Note: Micro Focus strongly advises to use cookie-based session persistence for load balancers.
+Note: It is strongly advised to use cookie-based session persistence for load balancers.
 IP-based session persistence is known to result in issues when proxies or VPN are used by end users, and should be discouraged.

 In the server cluster/hardware load balancer configuration: